-- An authority should only borrow to support a capital purpose, and borrowing should not be undertaken for revenue or speculative purposes. - To ensure that over the medium-term debt will only be for a capital purpose the Council should ensure that debt does not, expect in the short term, exceed the total Capital Financing Requirement in the preceding year plus the
+• An authority should only borrow to support a capital purpose, and borrowing should not be undertaken for revenue or speculative purposes.

-The Council must disclose the closing balance for actual gross borrowing in respect of the financial period just ended.
+- To ensure that over the medium-term debt will only be for a capital purpose the Council should ensure that debt does not, expect in the short term, exceed the total Capital Financing Requirement in the preceding year plus the estimates of any additional Capital Financing Requirement for the current and next two financial years. - The Council must disclose the closing balance for actual gross borrowing in respect of the financial period just ended.
 This will clarify to Members the Authority's overall level of external debt and allow comparison to the Authority's actual borrowing need as provided by the Gross debt and the CFR Indicator.